stephanie-cherba/Pluralsight-Coding-Challenge/README.md

 This project was created for a coding challenge I received from pluralsight.
-The requirements were as follows:
+The requirements were as follows and there are some notes afterwards for both Pluralsight hiring managers to look at as well as whoever else might be reading this:

 You suddenly have a curious aspiration to create a package installer that can handle dependencies.
 You want to be able to give the installer anlist of packages with dependencies, and have it install the packages in order such that an install won’t fail due to a missing dependency.